Team-Schwessinger/Team_B_S/extra.md

 ### **Great achievements for Team Schwessinger**
  {% elsif type == 'collaborators' %}
 ### **Collaborators of Team Schwessinger**
+Here are some cool people in fields that interest us. note: This list is in no way complete.
+We have a lot of collaborators – if you’ve collaborated with us and want a link here, let us know!

  {% elsif type == 'fun' %}
 ### **Lab extracurricular activities**
 {% endif %}